Vicente Martín y Soler: Biography

 Martín y Soler was born in Valencia.
-His father, Francisco Xavier Martín, was a tenor at the cathedral in town, where Vicente was a chorister there in his youth.
+His father, Francisco Xavier Martín, was a tenor at the cathedral in town, where Vicente was a chorister in his youth.
 Vicente moved to Madrid probably around 1775, and studied music in Bologna under Giovanni Battista Martini.
 His first opera was Il tutore burlato (1775), to an Italian libretto adapted from Giovanni Paisiello's La frascatana, which in turn was based on a play of the same title by Filippo Livigni.
 This was premiered in 1775 at the Teatro Real Coliseo in San Lorenzo de El Escorial, north of Madrid.
 In 1776 or 1777 the composer had the libretto translated into Spanish and put it into zarzuela form, adding spoken dialogue, as La madrileña, o El tutor burlado.
 This was performed in Madrid during 1778, by which time Martín y Soler was back in Italy.

 After 1776, he wrote Italian operas, both comic and serious, which were performed throughout Italy.
 In 1777, he travelled to Naples, where he composed for the Teatro di San Carlo.
 During this period, he worked with choreographer Charles le Picq to compose four ballets d’action: La Griselda (1779, derived from the libretto by Apostolo Zeno), Il ratto delle Sabine (1780), La bella Arsene (1781), and Tamas Kouli-Kan (1781, an interpretation of Vittorio Amedeo Cigna-Santi's libretto).
 He also worked with Zeno on an opera seria, Andromaca, in 1780.
 In addition, he composed two mezzocarattere ballets, La sposa persiana (1778) and Il barbiere di Siviglia (1781, based on the play by Pierre Beaumarchais).
 In Naples, he also worked with court librettist Luigi Serio on the composition of opere serie, producing Ifigenia (1779) and Ipermestra (1780).
 Around 1780, he was also appointed court composer for Charles IV of Spain.